CCC Athletics - Overview

 The mission of Central Christian College athletics is to grow young men and women in their walk with God in addition to giving them an excellent intercollegiate athletic experience.
 You will find our athletic programs to be very competitive and an enjoyable part of campus life.
 Athletes in each sport have an opportunity to train hard, improve skills and to contribute in positive ways to the team and the community.
 We have excellent coaches certified in their respective sports and hired to be life mentors for our athletes.

 Varsity soccer has been a strong part of Central's intercollegiate sports program since 1964.
 Varsity players enjoy an 18 game regular season, plus post-season play.
 During the spring, the Tigers participate in an indoor season, as well as outdoor spring tournaments.
-Central also sponsors a reserve team, which allows participation in junior varsity competition, while at the same time advancing skills through regular practices.
-Since its inception, CCC has had 46 All-Region players, 42 All-Conference players, and 11 All-American players.
-Most recently, the Tiger men were awarded one of the highest academic honors, with 12 members of the squad being recognized as Scholar-Athletes.
+Central also sponsors a reserve team, which gives players the chance to advance their skills through regular practices and competitive matches.
 Ultimately, the Tiger soccer program seeks to help its athletes to successfully compete on the athletic field, perform in the classroom, and excel throughout life.
 A strong focus on physical and spiritual development is central and can be witnessed through an environment where you will be pushed physically and challenged spiritually.

 One of the highlights of the sports year at Central is the basketball season.
 Central plays an exciting, fast-paced style that is very entertaining and successful.
-The Tigers compete in the Ed Pyle Sports Complex, which was built in 2001.
-Central plays a highly competitive schedule against many NAIA nationally-ranked teams as well as a game against an NCAA Division II school.
+The Tigers compete in the Dr. Jerry E. Alexander Arena, which was built in 2001.
+Central plays a highly competitive schedule against many NAIA nationally-ranked teams as well as several exhibition games against NCAA Division II schools.
 The team plays 30 regular season games plus a post-season.

 The men's tennis program has been a part of Central's history since 1966.
 The program has had its share of success including conference titles, region titles and a national title (NSCAA).
+The men's team made back to back appearance's in NCCAA national tournament from 2011-2013.
 The men's team plays a competitive schedule in the spring, including area NAIA & NCAA schools with a season-preparing intra-squad schedule in the fall.

-The Tigers have a dual season with 5-6 tournaments in both the fall and spring.
+The men's golf program held its first season in 1969.
+The Tigers have a dual season with 5-7 tournaments in both the fall and spring.
 The fall season leads to qualification opportunities for the NCCAA national tournament.
-The golf team qualified for nationals five out of the last six years, playing in South Carolina, Ohio, and Florida.
-Spring is dedicated to the MCAC conference with qualifying for the NAIA Regional's and Nationals.
-The Tigers won the MCAC Championship in the Spring of 2008.
+The golf team qualified for nationals 5 out of the last 7 years, playing in South Carolina, Ohio, and Florida.

 The women's tennis program started in 1975 under the direction of Keith Ivers.
 Among the program's successes since then, the women's team made an appearance at the 2003-2004 NCCAA National Tournament and placed 6th.
 The women's team plays a competitive schedule in the spring, including area NAIA schools, with a season-preparing intra-squad schedule in the fall.